 If a STA in an infrastructure BSS has determined it has a valid PMKSA with an AP to which it is about to (re)associate, it performs Open System authentication to the AP, and then it includes the PMKID for the PMKSA in the RSNE in the (Re)Association Request.
 When the PMKSA was not created using pre-authentication, the AKM indicated in the RSNE by the STA in the (Re)Association Request shall be identical to the AKM used to establish the cached PMKSA in the first place.

-Upon receipt of a (Re)Association Request frame with one or more PMKIDs, an AP checks whether its Authenticator has cached a PMKSA for the PMKIDs, whether the AKM in the cached PMKSA matches the AKM in the (Re)Association Request, and whether the PMKSA is still valid; and if so, it shall assert possession of that PMKSA by beginning the 4-way handshake after association has completed.
+Upon receipt of a (Re)Association Request frame with one or more PMKIDs, an AP checks whether its Authenticator has cached a PMKSA for the PMKIDs and whether the AKM in the cached PMKSA matches the AKM in the (Re)Association Request; and if so, it shall assert possession of that PMKSA by beginning the 4-way handshake after association has completed.
 If the Authenticator does not have a PMKSA for the PMKIDs in the (Re)Association Request, its behavior depends on how the PMKSA was established.
-If SAE authentication was used to establish the PMKSA, then the AP STA shall reject (re)association by sending a (Re)Association Response frame with status code STATUS_INVALID_PMKID.
+If SAE authentication was used to establish the PMKSA, then the AP shall reject (re)association by sending a (Re)Association Response frame with status code STATUS_INVALID_PMKID.
 Note that this allows the non-AP STA to fall back to full SAE authentication to establish another PMKSA.
 If IEEE Std 802.1X authentication was used to establish the PMKSA, the AP begins a full IEEE Std 802.1X authentication after association has completed.

 If both sides assert possession of a cached PMKSA, but the 4-way handshake fails, both sides may delete the cached PMKSA for the selected PMKID.

+If the lifetime of a cached PMKSA expires, the STA shall delete the expired PMKSA.

 If a STA roams to an AP with which it is preauthenticating and the STA does not have a PMKSA for that AP, the STA needs to initiate a full IEEE Std 802.1X EAP authentication.